ansell/rdf4j-schema-generator/README.md

   -u,--uri <prefix>           the prefix for the vocabulary (if not available in
                               the input file)
-  -l,--language <language>    preferred language for vocabulary labels
+  -l,--language <language>    preferred language for vocabulary labels -c,--constantCase           case to use for URI constants -b,--languageBundles        generate L10N LanguageBundles
 ```

 ## Run from Git